1 cup black gram (urad) dal, skinned

 spray oil, melted butter, or ghee for greasing steaming plate

-Lightly wash dal, and cover with water and allow to soak for 3 to 4 hours.
-Wash the rice, cover with water, and allow to soak 3 to 4 hours as well.
-If using methi and/or flattened rice. add to rice.
+Lightly wash dal, and cover with water and allow to soak for 4 – 6 hours.
+Wash the rice, cover with water, and allow to soak 4 – 6 hours as well.
+If using methi and/or flattened rice, add to rice.

 Grind rice to the consistency of cream of rice in blender or Ultra Grind.

-The process is similar to making bread or yogurt.
-The amount of time the rising will take depends on the temperature: The batter will double in 8 hours if the temperature in the container is over 85 degrees, and at lower temperatures it can take as long as 30 hours.
+The process is similar to making sourdough bread or yogurt.
+The amount of time the rising will take depends on the temperature: The batter will double in 8 hours if the temperature in the container is over 95 F, and at lower temperatures it can take as long as 30 hours.
 If the batter doesn’t rise, don’t despair, just find a warmer place.
+Under no conditions should the batter be allowed to get hotter than 110 F.

 Some people substitute rava (sooji, cream of wheat) for rice, especially in colder climates like the Frisco Bay Area, because their batter doesn’t rise.
 This is an unnecessary compromise, and people so inclined may just has well go to the Pasand Restaurant and eat their idli bricks.

-The fermentation process depends on the presence of wild yeast, which appears to stick well to the urad dal and to the methi.
+The fermentation process depends on the presence of wild yeast, which comes from the air.
+It appears to stick well to the urad dal and to the methi.

 Don’t use baking soda, baking powder, yeast, or yogurt to “help” fermentation.
 I’ve conducted controlled experiments on these agents, and methi outperforms them.
-Baking soda, baking powder, and yogurt retard fermentation, but a little baking soda or powder added just before cooking makes for a fluffier idli, which is what you want.
+Baking soda, baking powder, and yogurt retard fermentation, but a little baking soda or powder added just before cooking makes for a fluffier idli if you didn’t get a vigorous ferment.

 After your batter has gone nuts, you are ready to make idlis.
-Add salt and baking soda or powder and stir it into the batter slightly, just enough to evenly distribute the powder and not enough to make the bubbles completely subside.
+If your fermentation was weak (batter didn’t double insize) you can add baking soda or powder and stir it into the batter slightly, just enough to evenly distribute the powder and not enough to make the bubbles completely subside.

 Put an inch or so of water in the pressure cooker and let it heat to boiling while you load the idli plates with batter.
 Grease idli plates (you can probably use egg poachers if you want, but I never have) with spray-on oil, butter, or ghee and fill them (almost full) with the idli batter.
 It’s best to leave a gap of 1/4 to 1/8 inch.
 After all are loaded, place the plate in the pressure cooker and lock the lid on with the weight removed, as you want to steam the idlis, not pressure cook them.

-Eat with coconut chutney, idli chutney powder, or Sambar.
+Eat with coconut chutney, idli chutney powder, or sambar.
 Extras can be refrigerated or even frozen and re-heated in a microwave, but they won’t be as fluffy.
-The same idli batter can be use to make dosa (fry like pancakes) and Sannan (steam.)
+The same idli batter can be use to make dosa (fry like pancakes) and sannan (steam.)
+It’s best to thin the batter to make paper dosa.